 - is too cautious

 - does not have sufficient communication skills

 - isn’t a role model

 - conveys no natural respect

 - is neither personally convinced, nor convincing to other people

 - hides his potentials

-There is nicer feedback.
-But such a feedback is of high value when it receives attention and is not pushed aside immediately.
-These and similar responses can be interpreted as evidence that there is a lack of personal presence.
-Ignoring it doesn’t lead to a wishful outcome.
+There’s more pleasant feedback, than that.
+But such feedback is of high value if the deserved attention gets and is not immediately pushed aside.
+These and similar answers can be interpreted as evidence of a lack of personal presence.
+Ignoring it does not lead to a desirable result.

-Not everyone is born with a present personality.
+Not every person is born with a personality that radiates presence.
 Some may need some support to become more present.
-For example, if someone believes in this person in the company, with a little luck this person will get the necessary support.
-The relevant skills are then conveyed.
-However, not everyone gets feedback and support.
-In that case, it needs self-reflection and personal efforts.
-But only a few people work on those potentials on their own.
-Most leave it like it is because they believe it is like it is.
-Presumably, this is something genetic!
-The truth is: No, it’s not and I’ll show you how to be more present.
-Without a mask, and from the inside out.
+For example, if someone believes in this person in the company, with a little luck they will get the necessary support.
+Then the appropriate skills can be acquired if the willingness is there.
+But not everyone gets feedback and support.
+In this case it requires self-reflection and personal effort.
+But only a few people work on these potentials themselves.
+Most people leave it as it is because they believe that it is as it is.
+They are convinced that this cannot be changed.
+Presumably that is something genetic!
+That is convenient and wrong.
+The truth is: You can change that and I will show you how you can be more present.
+Without a mask and from the inside out, authentic.

-In particular, people in leading positions like CEOs, freelancers and self-employed find it more difficult to obtain such feedback and therefore to develop their potential.
-Use professional feedback in order to know more about yourself and to decide what you want to improve.
-Make sure your personality is in sync with your message.
+Use professional feedback to learn more about yourself and decide what you want to improve.
+Make sure that your personality matches your message.